PROGRAMME 2026:

 10.00 – 10.15 Welcome Speech by Arkadiusz Janicki, Dean of the Faculty of History, University of Gdańsk and Yaraslau Kot (on site)

-10.15 – 10.45 Games of War – lessons learned for comprehensive European preparedness by Jari-Pekka Kaleva, European Games Developer Federation CEO (online)
+10.15 – 10.45 Games for good, games as weapons and games as a battle zone by Jari-Pekka Kaleva, European Games Developer Federation CEO (online)

 11.30 – 12.00 coffee break